 If you choose to wean your baby gradually, Dr. Barnett suggests cutting down the amount of milk they’re getting at each night feeding over a period of a few weeks.
 Reduce the number of ounces your baby is taking for each night feed every few days until they’re no longer feeding at night.

 If you’re breastfeeding, nurse for shorter and shorter periods of time over a few weeks.
-Dr. Barnett suggests using 10 or 15 minutes as a starting point “by 4 or 5 months your baby should be able to get all the food they need in 10 or 15 minutes, so work down from there.”
+Dr. Barnett suggests using 10 or 15 minutes as a starting point “by 4 or 5 months, your baby should be able to get all the food they need in 10 or 15 minutes, so work down from there.”
 You’ll also want to be conscious of how your baby is sucking.
-As soon as they stop eating and start comfort sucking, unlatch and put them pack in the crib.
+As soon as they stop eating and start comfort sucking, unlatch and put them back in the crib.

 If your night weaning process falls somewhere in the middle, give your baby a chance to get back to sleep on their own, but set a time limit on crying.
 If they haven’t settled themselves in that time period, go in, pat them on the back, rock them, or just feed them.
 It's up to you.
 Increase the amount of time you let them cry each night, for example, give them 20 minutes on night one, 30 minutes on night two, and 40 minutes on night three.
 Dr. Barnett recommends this approach for younger babies (closer to 4 months) rather than letting them cry indefinitely.